 1 vector of Boolean flags

 'TimeStep'— Number of days as time step for numerical integration

 10(days) (default) | nonnegative integer

-Number of days to take as time step for the numerical integration, specified as a nonnegative integer.
+Number of days to take as time step for the numerical integration, specified as the

 'ZeroCompounding'— Compounding frequency of the zero curve